reza-sadrinia/mtproto-proxy/README.md

 The proxy performance should be enough to comfortably serve about 4 000 simultaneous users on the VDS instance with 1 CPU core and 1024MB RAM.

-## Advanced Usage ##

-The proxy can be launched:
-- with a custom config: `python3 mtprotoproxy.py [configfile]`
-- several times, clients will be automaticaly balanced between instances
-- with runtime statistics exported to [Prometheus](https://prometheus.io/)